AdaCore/gnatstudio/docs/users_guide/browsing.rst

 Elaboration Cycles Browser
 ==========================

-If the binder cannot find an acceptable order of elaboration of program units, GPS outputs detailed diagnostics into Messages View and constructs visual representation of elaboration dependencies in Elaboration Cycles Browser.
+GPS can detect elaboration cycles reported by build processes, and construct a visual representation of elaboration dependencies, in an Elaboration Cycles Browser.

-Such visual representation has program units as items in the browser.
-Direct dependencies between program units are displayed as links.
+This visual representation represents program units as items in the browsers, and direct dependencies between program units as links.
-All units involved in dependency caused by pragma Elaborate_All (explicit or implicit one) are also presented in the browser and connected by links with labels "it's body" and "withed".
+All units involved in a dependency cycle caused by the presence of a pragma Elaborate_All (whether explicit or implicit) are also presented in the browser and connected by links with labels "body" and "with".

-Preference `Browsers/Show elaboration cycles` controls the automatic arising of the browser when an elaboration cycle found.
+The preference `Browsers/Show elaboration cycles` controls whether to automatically create a graph from cycles listed in build output.

 .. index:: screen shot
 .. image:: elaboration-graph.jpg